-In a survey that they conducted among human resources professionals in the final quarter of 2014, 13% responded affirmatively to the radical proposition that "employees should know exactly how much everyone at the company earns.
-Another 42% were in favor of a less extreme measure, agreeing that companies should "only provide salary ranges for departments and positions."
+In a survey that they conducted among human resources professionals in the final quarter of 2014, 13 percent responded affirmatively to the radical proposition that "employees should know exactly how much everyone at the company earns.
+Another 42 percent were in favor of a less extreme measure, agreeing that companies should "only provide salary ranges for departments and positions."
 Thus, 55% favored some degree of salary transparency.
 On the opposite side of the ledger, 39% favored keeping all data on pay secret.

 A caveat with this study is its rather small sample.
 Challenger says that it contacted approximately 100 human resources professionals.
 The firm indicates that "blind responses were submitted from a pool representing a variety of industries, regions and company sizes."

-- Even small differences between co-workers’ salaries can lead to resentment and conflicts over who earns what.
+- Small differences between co-workers’ salaries can lead to resentment and conflicts over who earns what.

-- The employee with the higher salary may have a unique or in-demand skill.
+- An employee with a higher salary may have a unique or in-demand skill.

-- It may have taken a higher salary to lure one worker from his or her previous employer.
+- It may have taken a high salary to lure one worker from their previous employer.